-More information about the leave salary sacrifice scheme is available on the central HR webpage for annual leave.
+More information about the leave salary sacrifice scheme is available here: https://hr.admin.ox.ac.uk/additional-annual-leave.

 7.3 Time off to deal with domestic emergencies

 The University provides limited paid or unpaid leave to deal with unexpected domestic emergencies.
 Paid leave is capped at no more than five days in any 12 month period, and taken in blocks of no more than two days.
 Additional time off to cover domestic emergencies can be taken as annual leave or unpaid leave, at the discretion of the department of Psychiatry.